What is the Oracle of Love?

 superfluous to a consultation.
-Of course, it is helpful to receive guidance pertaining to problems that are vexing us but that only happens when such problems and the spiritual issues are related.
+Of course, it is helpful to receive guidance to foreground problems vexing us but that only happens when such problems and the spiritual issues are related.
 Some problems must be managed as best we can without Oracular help.
 In my own experience it questions have been put into a clearer perspective.

 It can take some time to discover which issues